JubaerHossain/zoom-laravel/README.md

 ### Security

-If you discover any security related issues, please email colin@macsi.co.uk instead of using the issue tracker.
+If you discover any security related issues, please email jubaer01.cse@gmail.com instead of using the issue tracker.

 ## Credits